 Discovered by German-Dutch chemist Johann Rudolf Glauber in 1625, Glauber's salt is the processed form of mineral mirabilite, a decahydrate sodium sulfate.
 The hygroscopic nature of sodium sulfate causes it to absorb water and moisture, forming Glauber's salt.
 It exists as a natural resource and is found in the bed of lakes such as in Saskatchewan.

 Sodium sulfate is used as a "leveling" agent where it reduces the negative charges on fibers.
 By doing so, it allows dyes to penetrate the textiles evenly and effectively.
-In addition to that, it does not corrode the stainless steel vessels used in dyeing as compared to the used by conventional salt; sodium chloride.
+In addition to that, it does not corrode the stainless steel vessels used in dyeing as compared to conventional salt; sodium chloride.

 Sodium sulfate is used as a drying agent in an organic solvent.
 During separation and extraction between an aqueous and an organic phase, sodium sulfate is often added to the organic extracts to dry the organic phase.
-It is also used in the de-frosting of windows, carpet fresheners, starch manufacture, and additive to cattle feed.
+It is also used in the de-frosting of windows, carpet fresheners, starch manufacture, diluent for food colors, thermal storage material